-This paper models the interdependent mechanisms of corporate fraud and regulation.
-Our analyses yield two key insights.
-First, fraud is a never-ending game of cat and mouse because the strength of detection optimally matches the severity of fraud in equilibrium.
-Second, anti-fraud regulations can tamp down fraud pro tem by sharply decreasing the most fraudulent firms' net benefits from continuing fraud.
-However, concentration of regulatory resources on these firms allows other firms to be more aggressive.
-As such, regulations do not eradicate fraud but synchronize firms' otherwise idiosyncratic fraud decisions and contribute to fraud waves.
-Empirical examinations of these insights provide supporting evidence.
-These results carry strong policy implications, offering a realistic understanding of fraud as a permanent risk in the financial markets and the limited efficacy of anti-fraud regulations.
+This paper proposes a new theory to explain why corporate fraud waves always resurface despite tough anti-fraud regulations.
+Our model offers two insights.
+First, the interdependent nature of fraud and regulation presents a cat-and-mouse equilibrium within-firm because detection strength optimally matches fraud severity.
+Second, it yields a whack-amole equilibrium across-firm because regulatory resources are optimally concentrated on the most fraudulent firms.
+Therefore, regulations cannot eradicate fraud but synchronize firms' idiosyncratic fraud decisions, contributing to waves.
+These results carry strong policy implications by highlighting fraud as a permanent risk in the financial markets and the limited efficacy of anti-fraud regulations.

-JEL Classification: G32, G34, G38, M40, M41, M48
+JEL Classification: G32, G38, M40, M48

-Keywords: Regulation, Financial Reporting, Accounting Fraud, Crime
+Keywords: Regulation, Corporate Fraud, White-Collar Crime

 ^{}Fang, Li, and Zhang are at the Carlson School of Management, University of Minnesota, Minneapolis, MN 55455; and Wang is at the Kelley School of Business, Indiana University, Bloomington, IN 47405.
-We are grateful to helpful comments from Rebecca Hann, Xu Jiang, Lorien Stice-Lawrence, Anastasia Zakolyukina, an anonymous reviewer of the 2022 FARS meeting, and conference and seminar participants at the Columbia Burton Accounting Conference, University of Maryland, University of Miami, and University of Science and Technology of China.
+We are grateful to helpful comments from Jeremy Bertomeu, Rebecca Hann, Xu Jiang, Jon Karpoff, Lorien Stice-Lawrence, Valeri Nikolaev, Anastasia Zakolyukina, Frank Zhou, an anonymous reviewer of the 2022 FARS meeting, and conference/seminar participants at the Accounting and Economics Society webinar, 9th SEC Annual Conference on Financial Market Regulation, Chinese University of Hong Kong, 2021 Columbia Burton Accounting Conference, 2022 FARS meeting, 2021 HKUST Accounting Research Symposium, 2022 MFA meeting, University of Maryland, University of Miami, and University of Science and Technology of China.
 Please send correspondence to fangw@umn.edu.